Lovor01/makeiteasy-back-to-top/readme.txt

 - Set block alignment to right if you want it at the right side.
 Be carefull to set "Back to top"'s block alignment, not alignment of the inner button.
 - You can also activate "go to bottom" functionality in the block settings sidebar to try this.
 - Save and navigate to front page.
 It should work.

+Or, alternatively, try demo of my popup block, where everything is already set up and also back to top button is showcased: [MakeITeasy popup](https://wordpress.org/plugins/makeiteasy-popup/?preview=1)

 #### Go to bottom